 This conversation relieved me, but I still suffered over what had happened.

-In 1917, the outbreak of the Russian Revolution affected Kschessinskaya badly.
+Kschessinskaya lived a charming life as one of the great artists of the Imperial Ballet and one of the highest members of the Russian aristocratic society, but everything would soon take a turn for the worst.
+The outbreak of the Russian Revolution in 1917 affected Kschessinskaya badly.
 She lost her house to the Bolsheviks, lost many of her possessions and was left homeless for six months.
+It was from the balcony of her house that the Bolshevik leader Vladimir Lenin famously addressed the revolutionary crowd after his return from exile.
 On the 26th July [O.S.
-13th July], she fled St Petersburg with her son to the spa city of Kislovodsk in the Northern Caucasus region, where they were reunited with the Grand Duke Andrei, who had been serving in the First World War.
+13th July] 1918, Kschessinskaya fled Saint Petersburg with her son to the spa city of Kislovodsk in the Northern Caucasus region, where they were reunited with the Grand Duke Andrei, who had been serving in the First World War.
 They settled there with some friends and family members for two years, but the presence of the Bolsheviks made life difficult, until they were driven out of the region by the Caucasus army.
 However, by then, Russia was no longer safe and was no longer the country that it once was.
 When the White Army could no longer restrain the Bolsheviks, like many others, Kschessinskaya acknowledged that the only option was to go into exile.

 Matilda Kschessinskaya left Russia on the 3rd March [O.S 19th February] 1920 with Andrei and Vova, never to return to the country again.
 They escaped to Western Europe, arriving in Venice on the 23rd March and from there, they travelled to Cap d’Ail in France, where Kschessinskaya owned a villa called “Alam”.
 On the 30th January 1921, Matilda Kschessinskaya and the Grand Duke Andrei Vladimirovich were married in a simple ceremony in the Russian Orthodox Church in Cannes.
-Through her marriage, her husband’s elder brother, the Grand Duke Kirill Vladimirovich granted her with the title “Her Serene Highness, the Princess Romanovsky-Krassinsky” and her son became “His Serene Highness, Prince Vladimir Romanovsky-Krassinsky”.
+Through her marriage, her husband’s elder brother, the Grand Duke Kirill Vladimirovich granted her with the title “Her Serene Highness, Princess Marie Romanovsky-Krassinsky”.
+It was here that Andrei officially acknowledged Vova as his son and the young man was granted the title “His Serene Highness, Prince Vladimir Romanovsky-Krassinsky”.
 Kschessinskaya was raised as a Catholic, but she converted to the Russian Orthodox Church on the 19th December 1925.

 Matilda Kschessinskaya made her final appearance on stage on the 14th July 1936 at the age of 64 when she came out of retirement to perform at a charity event at Covent Garden in London.
 For this performance, she danced a Russian Dance that she had performed many times in Russia; the last time she had performed it was for Tsar Nicholas II and his family at Krasnoe Selo on the eve of World War I.